-For QRP portable and backpacking activities from mountains, summits, national parks, castles, beaches, e.t.c. use battery powered K1 with max 7 W or SGC-2020 with max 20 W and Inv-Vee link dipole or wire vertical with ground mounted radials, supported by 5m fishing pole or tree limb.
+QRP portable and backpacking activities from mountains, summits, national parks, castles, beaches and other interesting places with battery powered K1 max 5 W and wire vertical with ground radials or Inv-Vee link dipole, lifted on fiberglass pole or tree limb.

 1984: First radio contact from club station YU5FCA, later Z37FCA.

-1991: Made the first historical radio contact from the independent Republic of Macedonia (than ex.
-YU5KV with G3IUS on 7 MHz - CW).
+1991: Made the very first radio contact from the new DXCC entity Republic of Macedonia.

-2001: Z35M made 43.300 radio contacts (QSOs)in one year and set "European One - Year QSO Record", single operator / one callsign.* see more below
+2001: Made a total of 43.300 radio contacts in one year and set "European One - Year QSO Record"* see more below

 2002 - 2007: Active from Albania as ZA/Z35M with a total of 113.000 radio contacts.